My goal is to support you in creating joy from the grocery store to your kitchen to your plate.

 It has been a very gradual, ongoing process of making changes to the way I eat, the products I use, the type of exercise I do, the thoughts that I think, and the way I live my life – and it certainly hasn’t stopped yet!
 The most important thing to remember is that, for changes to be sustainable, they do not happen all at once and you don’t see results overnight.
 That’s why fad diets, cleanses, boot camps, and other extreme methods do not work.
 My philosophy is not about depriving yourself of anything, or making yourself feel guilty for your past or current lifestyle.
 My philosophy is about loving and respecting yourself enough to stand up for your health and empowering you to seek the knowledge and supports you need for holistic healing.

-If my Culinary Nutrition approach sounds like the right fit for you, view the various Culinary Nutrition Services I offer HERE.
+If my Culinary Nutrition approach sounds like the right fit for you, send me an e-mail and I’d love to support you!